-Multi-use naked barley for organic systems: This project is supported by a USDA-NIFA-OREI grant.
+Multi-use naked barley for organic systems: This project has been supported by a series of USDA-NIFA-OREI grants.
+We are currently on Cycle III, which will run from 2023-2027.
 See more at the eOrganic multi-use barley web page.

 Rationale and goal: